mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 As outlined earlier, the review is relatively weak when addressing and assessing pedagogies used.
 This is, in partly, likely emblematic of a comparatively weakness of concepts of pedagogy within the wider constructionist movement.

-Writing on constructionism as an educational approach often focuses on designing software tools and communites which promote an open ended, child-led approach to designing engaging and relatable objects of interest.
-Within this perspective, a design is advocated in general terms.
+Writing on constructionism as an educational approach often focuses on designing software tools and communities which promote an open ended, child-led approach to designing engaging and relatable objects of interest.
+Within this perspective, a design approach is advocated in general terms.

 Resnick [-@resnick_scratched_2012] describes the foundations of the design-based approaches in education as; engaging in design activities, exploring personally meaningful topics, collaborating with others, and deepening understanding through reflection.
 The key reason to adopt these principles is to increase engagement via sustained participation in computing projects for a broad range of learners.
 One of the sources for sustained engagement is when, as part of the iterative process, learners are able to test and then revise their creation or experiment based on their own evaluation.
 Another factor is the importance of a community in the design process, as a real audience for creations, as a source of inspiration and as peer evaluators in the testing process.
 To illustrate this design-based approach Resnick advocates a _creative cycle model_ [@resnick_lifelong_2017].
 The five circular stages are; Imagine, Create, Play, Share, Reflect and returning to Imagine once more.